emecon21/Packet-Tracer-Labs/README.md

 # Packet-Tracer-Labs

-This repository stores all networking labs that I created in **Cisco Packet Tracer**.
+This repository conatins all the networking labs that I created in **Cisco Packet Tracer**.

 Networking concepts, configuration and testing are all included.